-- .1 directly to the public access client; and - .2 to the intermediary. - rC128 A barrister who accepts public access instructions must keep a case record which sets out: - .1 the date of receipt of the instructions, the name of the lay client, the name of the case, and any requirements of the client as to time limits; - .2 the date on which the instructions were accepted; - .3 the dates of subsequent instructions, of the despatch of advices and other written work, of conferences and of telephone conversations; - .4 when agreed, the fee. - rC129 A barrister who accepts public access instructions must either himself retain or take reasonable steps to ensure that the lay client will retain for at least seven years after the date of the last item of work done: - .1 copies of all instructions (including supplemental instructions); - .2 copies of all advices given and documents drafted or approved; - .3 the originals, copies or a list of all documents enclosed with any instructions; - .4 notes of all conferences and of all advice given on the telephone. - rC130 A barrister who has accepted public access instructions may undertake correspondence where it is ancillary to permitted work, and in accordance with the guidance published by the Bar Standards Board. - rC131 Save where otherwise agreed: - .1 a barrister shall be entitled to copy all documents received from his lay client, and to retain such copies permanently; - .2 a barrister shall return all documents received from his lay client on demand, whether or not the barrister has been paid for any work done for the lay client; - .3 a barrister shall not be required to deliver to his lay client any documents drafted by the barrister in advance of receiving payment from the lay client for all work done for that client; - .4 a barrister who has accepted public access instructions in any civil matter may take a proof of evidence from his client in that matter.
+- rC127 In any case where a barrister has been instructed by an intermediary, he must give the notice required by Rule C123 above both: - .1 directly to the public access client; and - .2 to the intermediary. - rC128 A barrister who accepts public access instructions must keep a case record which sets out: - .1 the date of receipt of the instructions, the name of the lay client, the name of the case, and any requirements of the client as to time limits; - .2 the date on which the instructions were accepted; - .3 the dates of subsequent instructions, of the despatch of advices and other written work, of conferences and of telephone conversations; - .4 when agreed, the fee. - rC129 A barrister who accepts public access instructions must either himself retain or take reasonable steps to ensure that the lay client will retain for at least seven years after the date of the last item of work done: - .1 copies of all instructions (including supplemental instructions); - .2 copies of all advices given and documents drafted or approved; - .3 the originals, copies or a list of all documents enclosed with any instructions; - .4 notes of all conferences and of all advice given on the telephone. - rC130 A barrister who has accepted public access instructions may undertake correspondence where it is ancillary to permitted work, and in accordance with the guidance published by the Bar Standards Board. - rC131 Save where otherwise agreed: - a barrister shall be entitled to copy all documents received from his lay client, and to retain such copies permanently; - a barrister shall return all documents received from his lay client on demand, whether or not the barrister has been paid for any work done for the lay client; - a barrister shall not be required to deliver to his lay client any documents drafted by the barrister in advance of receiving payment from the lay client for all work done for that client; - .4 a barrister who has accepted public access instructions in any civil matter may take a proof of evidence from his client in that matter.